pachyderm/pachyderm/examples/joins/README.md

 - [Glob patterns](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/glob-pattern/) - for "RegEx-like" string matching on file paths and names.

 Additionally, you might want to check [datum](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/).

-***In a nutshell***

-At the end of this example, you should have understood the fundamental difference between the datums produced by an inner join and those created by an outer join.
-- `inner join` pipelines **only** run your code on the files that match a specific naming pattern  (i.e., ***match your glob pattern***):
-    - one datum per match
-    - no match = no datum
-- `outer join` input will generate datums even when there is not match.

 ## 1. Getting ready
 ***Prerequisite***